Enrollment Specialist, Health Care Salary

 Popular Skills for Enrollment Specialist, Health Care

-Survey results imply that Health Care Enrollment Specialists deploy a substantial tool kit of skills at work.
-Most notably, facility with Medical Credentialing and Data Entry are correlated to pay that is significantly above average, leading to increases of 33 percent and 5 percent, respectively.
+Survey takers working as Health Care Enrollment Specialists report using a large range of professional skills.
+Most notably, skills in Medical Credentialing, Data Entry, Medicare, and Knowledge of Medicaid & Medicare are correlated to pay that is above average.
 Those listing Microsoft Office as a skill should be prepared for drastically lower pay.
 Typing and Oral / Verbal Communication also typically command lower compensation.
 For most people, competency in Customer Service indicates knowledge of Knowledge of Medicaid & Medicare.

 Pay by Experience Level for Enrollment Specialist, Health Care